-The observatory's servers and control computers run on the OpenSuse distribution of Linux-based software.
-Leap 15.1 .
+The observatory's servers and control computers run on the OpenSuse distribution of Linux-based software, currently Leap 15.3 .
 We have chosen the Leap series because of its conservative testing and stability.
 Generally the slowed cycle of new versions does not cause problems, except where we need software that is pushing the edge, notably AstroPy.
-We have been testing Tumbleweed since it was introduced in 2018 because it has the significant advantage that a remote telescope computer or inaccessible server can be updated without being on site.
-While Leap 15.1 remains the solid choice, Tumbleweed is in use now on serveral telescopes.
+We have been using Tumbleweed since it was introduced on selected telescopes where the most recent packages were required, usually without stability issues.

 These evolving installation notes originated with much earlier versions of OpenSuse and are rewritten as we gain experience with the most recent releases and work-around solutions to problems.
 The following describes how to build a system with OpenSuse that provides a solid foundation of software for physics and astronomy for real-time control of telescopes and observatories, use in the laboratory or the field, operating small servers, and processing astronomical data.